Enneagram Type 2: “The Helper” Personality Type Analysis

 Kind and caring, Twos are the best partners anyone could wish for.
 One of the things that makes them precious is their ability to see the best in other people and inspire them to live up to their full potential.

-When they feel safe in a relationship, they are the epitome of mother nature, who takes care of everyone in just the right way.
+When an Enneagram 2 feels safe in a relationship, they become the epitome of Mother Nature, who takes care of everyone in just the right way.
 They will also often show love through small romantic gestures and lots of tenderness.

 Enneagram Type 2 Careers Matches

 Twos have a unique charisma and attract others with their warmth and kindness.
-Their emotional intelligence also allows them to manipulate people when necessary.
+Their emotional intelligence also allows them to steer people their way when necessary.
 On top of it all, they are very responsible.

-These are highly desirable characteristics in managerial positions, so Twos often become leaders and managers.
+These are highly desirable characteristics in managerial positions, so Twos often become managers and leaders.

 As team players, they also perform well and nurture a positive atmosphere in a team.
 Meanwhile, working independently isn’t their thing, as they enjoy the company of others so much.